Bird Breeding License

 Under the AWA, you need a USDA license if you are a "dealer" — someone who sells animals at wholesale, to pet stores, to brokers, or to research facilities.
 The key distinctions are:

 License REQUIRED: You sell birds wholesale to pet stores, brokers, or dealers.
 You sell birds at auction.
 You sell birds to research facilities.
 You sell exotic or wild-caught species across state lines (additional permits may apply).
+You operate a bird brokerage or middleman business buying from breeders and reselling.

 Typically EXEMPT: You sell birds directly to end consumers (retail) and you breed and raise the birds yourself.
 You sell only at your own premises or through direct online sales to pet owners.
 You keep fewer than 3 breeding females of a regulated species (though state laws may differ).
+You give away birds without compensation.

 USDA License Types